X4BNet/x4b-status/content/issues/2022-03-21-client-panel-website-upgrade.md

   - WEB
 severity: notice
 ---
+**Update** Site is up (in dry-run mode).
+Changes to customer services will be deployed once we have completed full system tests.
+We will be taking this slowly and will update when an ETA is available.

 **Update** We are currently running a bit behind schedule on the first stage of the maintenance.
 We now hope to complete the first stage within the next 45 minutes.

 **Update** Maintenance has begun